Journal — Comparison · 8 min read

 Quick verdict

-Pick Loyverse if: You need a genuinely free POS, you're cash-only or all-card (no credit sales), and English receipts are acceptable for your customers.
-The free tier is real and the app is solid.
+Pick Loyverse if: You need a free POS, you're cash-only or all-card (no credit-sale workflow), and English receipts are acceptable for your customers.
+Loyverse's free plan is a strong starting point for many shops.

 Pricing

 QuickBiz: Free 14-day trial.
-Then a single KWD subscription that includes everything — customer credit, supplier ledger, full reports, multi-payment, Arabic — no per-feature add-ons.
-See current pricing at quickbiz.pro/plans.
+Then a single KWD subscription that includes everything — customer credit, supplier ledger, full reports, multi-payment, Arabic.
+No per-feature add-ons.
+See current pricing.

-For a small shop staying within Loyverse free-tier limits, Loyverse is cheaper.
-The moment you need any one of: customer credit tracking, multi-store, employee permissions, or Arabic receipts, the comparison flips.
+For a small shop that fits Loyverse's free-plan scope, Loyverse is cheaper.
+The trade-off shows up when you need features Loyverse gates behind add-ons: customer credit tracking, multi-store, employee permissions, Arabic-language receipts.

 Feature-by-feature